- Development, Land Use & Construction

 BEFORE taking the Physical Ability Test you will need to download the PDF document called the Personal History Statement.

-You will need to complete this form, have it signed and notarized and bring it to the Physical Ability Test.
+You will need to complete this form, have it signed and notarized on two different pages and bring it to the Physical Ability Test.

 IMPORTANT: You must have the form with you to take the Physical Ability Test.